clj love where you live stamp clj love where you live stamp

 How We Measured and Installed Custom Box Trim in our Bedroom

-There's a lot of different ways to add box trim and I looked at A LOT of photos to figure out the best way to add it to our space.
-I'll share what we did, and how we decided on the dimensions, but every space is going to be different so adjust however you prefer.
+There’s a lot of different ways to add box trim, and I looked at A LOT of photos to figure out the best way to add it to our space.
+I’ll share what we did, and how we decided on the dimensions, but every space is going to be different, so adjust however you prefer.

 Material

 We used this Base Cap Material (This is the same material we have on top of our baseboards so it ties in really nicely) for all of the trim on the walls.
-I love that it has extra dimension!
+I love that it has an extra dimension!
 You can definitely use whatever trim you want, but I love that this base cap feels more substantial.

 Tools